Photo of a robot writing with a pencil.

 ChatGPT and Artificial Intelligence

-The use of ChatGPT, an artificial intelligence (AI) tool able to produce written work that sounds convincingly human-produced, exploded in popularity in late 2022 and poses many questions in higher education related to academic integrity and the authenticity of work produced by our students.
-While artificial intelligence is not new, the viral adoption of ChatGPT raises an unprecedented awareness in our community of AI’s capabilities.
-Its adoption is widespread, reaching one million users within five days (Altman, 2022) and 17% of Stanford University students already using it in some capacity in their Fall 2022 final assignments or exams (Cu & Hochman, 2022).
+The use of artificial intelligence (AI) tools to produce written work that sounds convincingly human-produced exploded in popularity in late 2022, prompting questions in higher education related to how text generators will impact the academic integrity and authenticity of work produced by our students.
+While artificial intelligence is not new, the viral adoption of ChatGPT and similar tools raises an unprecedented awareness in our community of AI’s capabilities.
+In fact, a survey conducted in late 2023 with 1,140 U.S. higher education administrators found that 60% claim their institution uses AI functionality and “about half of the respondents expect positive effects of AI to span the student experience, from better supporting the student journey to improving student outcomes” (Educause, 2023).

 Writing Productive Prompts